 While utilizing near-term, high-frequency projections is a critical part of the City's budget process, staff also generates long-term projections for revenue combined with hypothetical scenarios of expense growth.
-Recent revenue growth has been exceptional due to a boom in sales tax revenues (which we anticipate leveling off in FY25).
+Sales tax revenue growth has stabilized since the post-COVID bump.
 Yet, staff uses knowledge of past growth rates to project future long-term revenue trends.
-However, we note that the long-term historical sales tax data, and thus corresponding projections, are not yet fully reflective of a post-COVID world with higher money supply, travel differences, and increased inflation.

 Any long-term future projection is subject to a high amount of uncertainty.
 However, such projections are still beneficial when considering possible future states of the world and how to manage variable outcomes.
 Staff continues to manage the budgeting process in a dynamic way, finding capabilities to institute expense controls when necessary and adding resources when possible.
-Staff anticipates a positive future economic outlook for the city.
+Staff anticipates a positive future economic outlook for the City.